The work listed on this site is held by a team of people in South Devon. Here’s a bit about us..

 Sophy Banks: Lead facilitator

-Originally trained as an engineer and a keen footballer, in 2005 Sophy left the football pitches of Hackney Marshes and moved to Devon, where she grows vegetables and can still just about get up the hills on her bike.
+Sophy lives in Devon, where she grows fruit, vegetables and friendships, and can still just about get up the hills on her bike.

 Jeremy Thres: Lead facilitator